GrowwOld/frontatish/documentation/docs/searchbar.md

 ### value

 Value to show in the searchbar.
-This field is needed to use the value entered by the user and apply search logic.
+When `editable` is `true`, this prop is used for the search logic and for the text to be displayed in the searchbar.

 |           Type            |           Default            |       Required        |
 | :-----------------------: | :--------------------------: | :-------------------: |